Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 If your dog gets too excited around other dogs, don't feel bad—countless dog owners deal with this problem and are wondering what they can do to solve it, but are not sure where to start.
 But what causes dogs to be too excited around other dogs?
-Why are some dogs fine around other dogs and careless, while others are going bonkers?
+Why are some dogs fine around other dogs, while others are going bonkers?

 The issue may stem from various causes.
 Some dogs are just prone to be overly excited.
 This can sometimes be genetic, but to a great extent, it is often a lack of training that causes overly excited behaviors in dogs (unfortunately).

 On top of lack of training, these dogs do not see other dogs in their daily lives often and, therefore, the sight of one may cause them to feel overly ecstatic (think of a person who is eager to meet people after being stuck on an island with no other humans for some time).